|Salary:||£29,614 to £32,344 Grade 7 Training.|

 Within the University of Dundee, the newly announced Centre for Targeted Protein Degradation (CeTPD) due to open in early 2022 is being created as a first of its kind Centre leading a number of internationally significant projects in the burgeoning new area of translational chemical biology and targeted protein degradation.
 The goal of CeTPD is to innovate a next-generation of small-molecule platforms and modalities to advance chemical and biological insights and therapeutic targets related to human diseases.
 It aspires to achieve this by openly collaborating with academic, industrial and venture partners, and by training and inspiring the next generation of research scientists and leaders.

-We are seeking to appoint Associate Scientists, Cell and Molecular Biology to join our expanding Centre based at the University of Dundee.
+We are seeking to appoint an Associate Scientist, Structural Biophysics to join our expanding Centre based at the University of Dundee.
 These new roles will be embedded within a multi-disciplinary drug discovery team engaged in structure based PROTAC design in an exciting collaboration between the University of Dundee and Boehringer Ingelheim.
 The joint team’s mission is to discover novel small-molecule degraders to treat cancers with serious unmet medical needs.
 The successful candidates will support the on-going discovery efforts of this collaboration team, as well as of the wider CeTPD group.

-This is an exceptional opportunity to develop molecular and cellular biology skills alongside experienced professionals, on high profile drug discovery projects.
+This is an exceptional opportunity to develop skills in protein science, structural biology and biophysics techniques alongside experienced professionals, on high profile drug discovery projects.
 It is expected that as part of the role the successful candidates will be fully involved in all aspects of project team life including travelling for in-person meetings with collaborators.
-The role be varied, with exposure to a range of projects and opportunities for short placements in other disciplines within the collaboration team such as medicinal chemistry and structural biophysics.
+The role be varied, with exposure to a range of projects and opportunities for short placements in other disciplines within the collaboration team such as cell biology and medicinal chemistry.

-You will be responsible for the culture and generation of cellular cancer disease models and the optimisation and implementation of project critical cellular profiling assays, in line with project strategy outlined by project discipline leads.
-It will also be expected that the successful candidate keeps accurate records of all experimental work and presents their results at project meetings.
+You will be responsible for the production and evaluation of purified proteins and their binding interactions with small molecules that will inform project teams on PROTAC drug design.
+It will also be expected that the successful candidate keeps accurate records of all experimental work and presents their results at team meetings.

 Informal enquiries may be made to Professor Alessio Ciulli, e-mail: email@example.com.